jghamburg/pbt-demo/docs/my.slides.md

   - Ever tried to use chinese input characters?

-* This approach is definitly not for the faint of heart.
+* Definitly not for the faint of heart.
-You have to think hard to find behavior/properties that represent your system on the one hand.
+You have to think hard to find properties that represent your system.
-And it is highly challenging to describe data generators to prove specific properties.
+And it can be challenging to describe data generators to prove specific properties.

 ::: notes
 * PBT will be a good solution if you find structures and algorithms where your gut feeling